 It’s so easy to make a balsamic reduction (balsamic glaze) at home.
 It only takes 15 minutes and it’s much healthier than buying it from the store (which usually has unnecessary stabilizers, emulsifiers and chemical colorings).

 I’m pretty much obsessed with balsamic vinegar.
 I drizzle it on salads with a little olive oil (it’s my “go to” daily dressing).
 I use it to amp up the flavor of chicken in my roasted balsamic chicken recipe.
 I use it when making balsamic roasted beets.
 And I use it when making my balsamic bacon Brussels sprouts.
 Essentially, I use balsamic vinegar any chance I get.

-But when it comes to a balsamic reduction, with that thick, sweet drizzle, the first thing that always comes to mind is caprese, right?
-Now, for some crazy reason I don’t yet have a traditional caprese recipe on this site (I’ll have to rectify that soon), but I do have a recipe for Persimmon Caprese.
-And oh boy, if you haven’t yet made this, you need to.
+But when it comes to a balsamic reduction, with that thick, sweet drizzle, the first thing that always comes to mind is Caprese Salad, right?
+And for a fun spin on that recipe, go for a Persimmon Caprese.
 It’s the perfect fall and winter salad.

 A balsamic reduction or glaze is quite versatile.
 It can be used with both sweet and savory items and the pungency of vinegar removed.
 When you reduce balsamic vinegar, you’re actually evaporating the water and concentrating the sugars.
 So it’s naturally sweetened.
 That makes it perfect to drizzle on veggies, brush on meat, serve as a dip with aged cheeses (or fruit) or dollop on ice cream.